HEALTH AND SAFETY

 A Strategy to Eliminate Hepatitis B and C in the U.S.

-Hepatitis B and C kill more than 20,000 people every year in the United States, and these infections also increase the risk of developing liver cancer. presents a strategy to eliminate these diseases in the United States as serious public health problems and prevent nearly 90,000 deaths by 2030.
+Hepatitis B and C kill more than 20,000 people every year in the United States, and these infections also increase the risk of developing liver cancer.
+A National Strategy for the Elimination of Hepatitis B and C: Phase Two Report presents a strategy to eliminate these diseases in the United States as serious public health problems and prevent nearly 90,000 deaths by 2030.

 Because the medicines that cure chronic hepatitis C are expensive, considerable attention was given to novel ways to pay for them.
 The report recommends a voluntary licensing agreement between the federal government and a patent-holding pharmaceutical company as a way to make the drug more affordable for Medicaid beneficiaries and other underserved patient populations.

 The Academies� study was funded by the Centers for Disease Control and Prevention Division of Viral Hepatitis and Division of Cancer Prevention and Control; U.S. Department of Health and Human Services Office of Minority Health; American Association for the Study of Liver Diseases; Infectious Diseases Society of America; and the National Viral Hepatitis Roundtable.